client9/ipcat/README.md

-ipcat is a dataset for categorizing IP addresses.
+ipcat: datasets for categorizing IP addresses.

 The first release "datacetners.csv" is focusing on IPv4 address that correspond to a datacenters, co-location centers,